sled-rs/sled-rs.github.io/perf.md

 a significant head-start compared to other threads that need to wait for this propagation latency before being able to make a bet in their own CAS attempt.

-This is said to be **unfair** because most threads will see very little propress, but the previous thread to "win" gets a higher chance to keep winning.
+This is said to be **unfair** because most threads will see very little progress, but the previous thread to "win" gets a higher chance to keep winning.
 This can lead to **starvation** where some threads are unable to make as much progress.